-As at March 31, 2023, the Company had cash in the amount of \$3,877,438 (December 31, 2022: \$1,784,574) and working capital in the amount of (\$6,739,273) (December 31, 2022: \$(5,069,741)).
-The decrease in working capital in the amount of \$1,669,532 is explained by cash used in operating activities during the period.
+As at June 30, 2023, the Company had cash in the amount of \$3,162,476 (December 31, 2022: \$1,784,574) and working capital in the amount of (\$7,993,261) (December 31, 2022: \$(5,069,741)).
+The decrease in working capital in the amount of \$2,923,520 is explained by cash used in operating activities during the period.

-At present, the Company has commenced operations and started to earn operating income from the sale of flights.
+The Company commenced operations in the third quarter of 2022 and started to earn operating income from the sale of flights.
 However, the Company does not have sufficient operating income and requires additional financing to complete the growth of the airline's operations and to secure additional aircraft.
 In addition, based on the Company's existing operations and working capital position, the Company will need to raise additional capital during the next twelve months and beyond to continue operations.
-To date, the Company's operations have been almost entirely financed from equity and loan financings.
-The Company will continue to identify financing opportunities in order to provide additional financing or debt.
+To date, the

+Company's operations have been almost entirely financed from equity and loan financing.
+The Company will continue to identify financing opportunities in order to provide additional financial flexibility.
+As of the date of this MD&A it does not have any committed sources of equity financing or debt.
 While the Company has been successful raising the necessary funds in the past, there can be no assurance it can do so in the future.

 The Company's cash is held in highly liquid accounts.
-No amounts have been or are invested in assetbacked commercial paper.
+No amounts have been or are invested in asset-backed commercial paper.